popolonx/SharpX1/cz_8dt/readme.txt

-sharp CZ-8DT schematics to be drawn with kicad
+sharp CZ-8DT schematics drawn with kicad
--work in progress...
--main pcb almoust done
--Resistor, capacitor, and transistor values missing still.
--wrong IC101 type (4044 vs MC4044P) in schematics
+-shuold be now ready (schematics may contains error) -most resistor and capacitor values are not written to schematics but are listed in separate txt files

 IC LIST:
 IC101: MC4044P (not same as some general 4044 )